holesch/not-my-board/doc/explanation/sensible-usb-devices.md

-# About Sensible USB Devices
+# About Sensitive USB Devices

-Some USB implementations are more sensible than others.
+Some USB implementations are more sensitive than others.
 Since there are slight differences in the packets sent, when using USB/IP, those devices might break or behave differently as they would, if they were connected directly.